 Description

-House, now public house.
-Late C18, altered C19.
-Sandstone ashlar with rubble, partly rendered on sides and rear.
-Slate roofs with kneelers and with copings partly remaining.
-Double-depth plan with a central doorway, gable chimney stacks, and a full-height extension to the left.
-3 storeys above cellars which are expressed as a plinth with large stones, and 5 bays between chamfered quoins.
-All the openings have plain surrounds.
-The doorway is recessed up 4 steps, and there is a low entrance to the cellar under the ground-floor window of the fifth bay.
-Cellar openings in the first and second bays are partly blocked.
-The lintels of the second-floor windows are continued to form a deep band, and all the windows are sashed without glazing bars.
-HISTORY: in 1890 a horse tram service to Morecambe was started, with a terminus in nearby Stonewell, and with some stables behind what is now the Tramway Hotel.
-(Lancaster City Museums Local Studies: Price, J: Industrial Lancaster: Lancaster: 1989-).
+The structure has three storeys above cellars, which are visible as a plinth made of large stones, and it has five bays that are framed by chamfered quoins.
+All openings have plain surrounds.
+The doorway is set back four steps, and there is a low entrance to the cellar beneath the ground-floor window of the fifth bay.
+The cellar openings in the first and second bays are partly blocked.
+The lintels above the second-floor windows extend to create a deep band, and all windows are sashed without glazing bars.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.